Master of Arts

 - A bachelor’s degree or equivalent from a recognized college or university

-- Autobiographical essay giving testimony of salvation and reason for entering the program
+- Autobiographical essay giving testimony of salvation and reason for applying to the program

 - Official transcripts from all previously attended schools